gplms/gplms/data/README.md

-# Dummy Data and Correct CSV Format for System Uploads
+# Dummy Data and Correct CSV Format for System Uploads.

 This folder contains **dummy data** and guidelines to ensure that every CSV file you upload to the system is formatted correctly.
 Adhering to this format is crucial to prevent errors during the import process.